Daily Water Intake Calculator

 Constipation and water intake

 Constipation, characterized by slow gastrointestinal transit, small, hard stools, and difficulty in passing stool, has a number of causes including medication use, inadequate fiber intake, poor diet, and illness.
 Inadequate fluid consumption is touted as a common culprit in constipation and increasing fluid intake is a frequently recommended treatment.
 However, the evidence suggests that increasing fluids is only of usefulness in individuals in a hypohydrated state and is of little utility in properly hydrated people.
 In young children with chronic constipation, increasing daily water intake by 50% did not affect constipation scores.
+If you are having difficulty with constipation, a physician may calculate your water intake (how much water you should drink per day) and may advise you to increase the amount to a level providing adequate hydration.

 Heart rate and blood pressure

 Water intake acutely reduces heart rate and increases blood pressure in people with normal or increased blood pressure.
 The effects of water intake on the pressor effect and heart rate occur within 15–20 minutes of drinking water and can last for up to 60 minutes.
 Water ingestion is also beneficial in preventing vasovagal reaction with syncope in blood donors at high risk for post-donation syncope .
+Some strong reasons to consider using a water intake calculator and to adhere to the estimate as best as one can.

 There is strong evidence from meta analyses of randomized controlled trials that exercise related asthma is linked with low fluid intake.
-Thus, increasing water intake has a beneficial effect on the condition .
+Thus, increasing water intake per day has a beneficial effect on the condition .

 Skin and skin conditions

-A prospective study in 2017 found that "there was no survival advantage in association with higher total or plain water intake in men or women in this national cohort" so even though proper water intake appears to have certain benefits they may not go as far as increasing your live span.
+A prospective study in 2017 found that "there was no survival advantage in association with higher total or plain water intake in men or women in this national cohort" so even though proper water intake appears to have certain benefits they may not go as far as increasing your lifespan.
 However, it is unclear what size of effect the study was powered to exclude.
 While all-risk mortality is an important measurement, quality of life and achievements should be taken into account when considering the usefulness of knowing how much water you need to drink and of abiding to those recommendations.

 Weight loss by drinking more water?